Stock market today: Wall Street drifts after a lukewarm report on the economy - ExBulletin

 Despite all the uncertainty surrounding the economy, Wall Street remains on the verge of what is being called a bull market after weeks of gains.

-The S&P 500 sits just below 4,290, and if it ends the day above 4,292.44, it will be more than 20% higher than it was in mid-October.
+THE&P 500 sits just above 4,290, and if it ends the day above 4,292.44, it will be more than 20% higher than it was in mid-October.
 That would mean Wall Street’s main measure of health has gone from its freezing bear market, when it fell more than 20% in nine months, to a mighty bull.

-The two-year Treasury note, which moves more on Fed expectations, fell to 4.47% from 4.51%.
+The two-year Treasury note, which moves more in line with Fed expectations, fell to 4.49% from 4.51%.
 It had been higher earlier in the morning ahead of the weaker-than-expected U.S. Services Industries report.

 On foreign stock markets, indices were mostly lower in Europe.
 Japan’s Nikkei 225 jumped 2.2%, while gains in other Asian markets were more modest.